Human Rights and Anti-Harassment Policy

 York-Weston Tennis Club, (hereafter referred to as YWTC) is committed to providing an environment which is free of harassment or abuse of any kind.
 To that end, the Executive Board has adopted the Ontario Human Rights and City of Toronto Code of Conduct.

 YWTC will not tolerate harassment of our members, guests or employees/contractors.
-Any incident will result in an investigation, and if severity warrants, may result in expulsion from the York Weston Tennis Club.
+Any incident will result in an investigation, and if severity warrants, may result in expulsion from the York-Weston Tennis Club.

 As a member, it is your responsibility to understand this policy and conduct yourself accordingly.
 Incidents of harassment, violence, vandalism or threats of violence against fellow members, club employees/and or contractors, club property will be addressed as required by this Harassment Policy.
-A copy of this policy is below and will be posted online.

 Under the Ontario Human Rights Code, every person has a right to equal treatment in a City of Toronto facility.
 The City of Toronto adopted this Human Rights and Anti-Harassment Policy to ensure ethical and respectful service and employment practices that incorporate equitable treatment for all employees, residents and recipients of municipal services.

 The goal of the Human Rights and Anti-Harassment Policy is to create a climate of understanding and mutual respect where each person feels a part of the community and is able to contribute fully to the development and well-being of the City of Toronto.

 The City of Toronto will not tolerate, ignore, or condone any form of discrimination or harassment and is committed to promoting appropriate standards of conduct at all times.